Special Needs Toys for Cerebral Palsy

 Speech-to-text software and word prediction tools are great assistive technologies that make it easier for students to communicate with their peers and teachers.

-Students with speech disabilities benefit from communicators, as well.
+Students with speech disabilities can also benefit from AAC devices like communicators.
 Communicators can be high- or low-tech, depending on the use of electricity and batteries.
 Low-tech communicators can be as simple as a pen and paper, while high-tech models use electronic communication boards and keyboards to help learners communicate with others via digitized speech.

 4. Students Who Need Mobility Assistance